ethereum/ethereum-org/views/content/cli.md

 * A [Haskell](https://github.com/bkirwi/ethereum-haskell) implementation developed by [Blockapps](http://www.blockapps.net)
 * If you are interested in developing a light application that will run entirely in a web browser, then we recommend using [EthereumJS](https://github.com/ethereum/ethereumjs-lib) as a basis.
 * If you want to create a small hardware project, look into the implementation for the [Raspberry Pi](https://github.com/ethereum/wiki/wiki/Raspberry-Pi-instructions)
-* If you want to install geth for non-ubuntu linux then we recommend you look into [building from source using PPA](https://ethereum-homestead.readthedocs.org/en/latest/using-ethereum-the-basics/installing-a-client.html#linux)
+* If you want to install geth for non-ubuntu linux then we recommend you look into [building from source](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum)
-* If you want more flexibility on the Mac, try [Homebrew](https://ethereum-homestead.readthedocs.org/en/latest/using-ethereum-the-basics/installing-a-client.html#mac)
+* If you want more flexibility on the Mac, try [Homebrew](https://github.com/ethereum/go-ethereum/wiki/Installation-Instructions-for-Mac)

 ### Run it

 Geth and Eth are multipurpose command line tools that run a full Ethereum node implemented in Go.
-They offer multiple interfaces: the [command line](http://guide.ethereum.org/cli.html) subcommands and options, a [JSON-RPC server](http://guide.ethereum.org/rpc.html) and an [interactive console](http://guide.ethereum.org/jsre.html).
+They offer multiple interfaces: the [command line](https://ethereum.gitbooks.io/frontier-guide/content/cli.html) subcommands and options, a [JSON-RPC server](https://ethereum.gitbooks.io/frontier-guide/content/rpc.html) and an [interactive console](https://ethereum.gitbooks.io/frontier-guide/content/jsre.html).

 For the purposes of this guide, we will focus on the console, a JavaScript environment that contains all of the main features that you probably want.
 Depending on your client, paste either of these commands: